mitre-attack/attack-scripts/layers/README.md

 x = ToExcel(domain='enterprise', source='taxii', local=None)
 ```
 The ToExcel constructor takes domain, server, and local arguments during instantiation.
 The domain can
 be either `enterprise` or `mobile`, and can be pulled directly from a layer file as `layer.domain`.
-The source argument tells the matrix generation tool which data source to use when building the matrix. `taxii` indicates that the tool should utilize the `cti-taxii` server when building the matrix, while the `local` option indicates that it should use a local bundle respectively.
+The source argument tells the matrix generation tool which data source to use when building the matrix. `taxii` indicates that the tool should utilize the official ATT&CK Taxii Server (`cti-taxii`) when building the matrix, while the `local` option indicates that it should use a local bundle respectively.
 The local argument is only required if the source is set to `local`, in which case it should be a path to a local stix bundle.

 ##### .to_xlsx() Method
 ```python